- [14/04/2014] +Async: a new hybrid asynchronous engine on PowerLyra.

 Hybrid Paritioning and Computation

 Natural graphs with skewed distribution raise unique challenges to graph computation and partitioning.
-Existing graph analytics frameworks usually use a "ONE size fits ALL" design that uniformly processes all vertices, which either suffer from notable load imbalance and high contention for high-degree vertices (e.g., Pregel and GraphLab), or incur high communication cost among vertices even for low-degree vertices (e.g., PowerGraph).
+Existing graph analytics frameworks usually use a "ONE size fits ALL" design that uniformly processes all vertices, which either suffer from notable load imbalance and high contention for high-degree vertices (e.g., Pregel and GraphLab), or incur high communication cost among vertices even for low-degree vertices (e.g., PowerGraph and GraphX).

 We argue that skewed distribution in natural graphs also calls for differentiated processing of high-degree and low-degree vertices.
-We then introduce PowerLyra, a new graph analytics engine that embraces the best of both worlds of existing frameworks, by dynamically applying different computation and partition strategies for different vertices.
-PowerLyra uses Pregel/GraphLab like computation models for process low-degree vertices to minimize computation, communication and synchronization overhead, and uses PowerGraph-like computation model for process high-degree vertices to reduce load imbalance and contention.
-To seamless support all PowerLyra application, PowerLyra further introduces an adaptive unidirectional graph communication.
+We then introduce PowerLyra, a new graph analytics engine that embraces the best of both worlds of existing frameworks, by dynamically applying different computation and partitioning strategies for different vertices.
+PowerLyra uses Pregel/GraphLab-like computation models for process low-degree vertices to minimize computation, communication and synchronization overhead, and uses PowerGraph-like computation model for process high-degree vertices to reduce load imbalance, contention and memory pressure.
+PowerLyra follows the interface of GAS (Gather, Apply and Scatter) model and can seamlessly support various graph algorithms (e.g., all GraphLab toolkits).

-PowerLyra additionally proposes a new hybrid graph cut algorithm that embraces the best of both worlds in edge-cut and vertex-cut, which adopts edge-cut for low-degree vertices and vertex-cut for high-degree vertices.
-Both theoretical analysis and empirical validation show that the expected replication factor of random hybrid-cut is alway better than both random (Hash-based) and heuristic (e.g., Oblivious or Grid) vertex-cut for skewed power-law graphs.
+PowerLyra additionally proposes a new hybrid graph cut algorithm that embraces the best of both worlds in edge-cut and vertex-cut, which evenly distributes low-degree vertices along with their edges like edge-cut, and evenly distributes edges of high-degree vertices like vertex-cut.
+Both theoretical analysis and empirical validation show that the expected replication factor of random hybrid-cut is alway better than both random (Hash-based), contrained (e.g., Grid), and heuristic (e.g., Oblivious or Coordinated) vertex-cut for skewed power-law graphs.
 We also develop a new distributed greedy heuristic hybrid-cut algorithm, namely Ginger, inspired by Fennel.
-Compared to Gird vertex-cut, Ginger can reduce the replication factor by up to 3.11X (from 1.26X) and 2.92X (from 2.03X) for real-world and synthetic graphs accordingly.
-Note that hybrid graph partitions also work with existing synchronous and asynchronous enignes of GraphLab.
+Note that hybrid graph partitioning algorithms also work with existing synchronous and asynchronous enignes of GraphLab.

-Finally, PowerLyra adopts locality-conscious data layout optimization in graph ingress phase to mitigate poor locality during vertex communication. we argue that a small increase of graph ingress time (less than 5% and 10% for real-world and power-law graphs respectively) is more worthwhile for an often larger speedup in execution time (usually more than 10% speedup, specially 21% for Twitter follow graph).
+Finally, PowerLyra adopts locality-conscious data layout optimization in graph ingress phase to mitigate poor locality during communication.
+For graph computation that processes a graph multiple iterations and even multiple times in memory, we argue that a small increase of graph ingress time is more worthwhile for an often larger speedup in execution time.

 Many machine learning and data mining (MLDM) problems like recommendation, topic modeling and medical diagnosis can be modeled as computing on bipartite graphs, whose vertices can be separated as two disjoint sets U and V and every edge connects a vertex in U and V. Due to the wide existence and importance of bipartite graphs, there have been a number of popular MLDM algorithms that operate on such graphs, including Singular Value Decomposition (SVD), Alternating Least Squares (ALS), Stochastic Gradient Descent (SGD), Belief Propagation (BP) and latent Dirichlet allocation (LDA).